Menu

 June 25th 2026

-Over the course of one day, we will bring together researchers, regulators, and practitioners to take stock of where we are, and what effective AI governance needs to look like — from detecting unfair AI-driven practices and managing risks in financial markets, to making regulation more accessible and tracking high-risk AI technologies globally.
+Over the course of one day, researchers, regulators, and practitioners will come together to take stock of where we are and what effective AI governance needs to look like: from detecting unfair AI-driven practices and managing risks in financial markets to making regulation more accessible and tracking high-risk AI technologies globally.

 This project has received funding from the European Union’s Horizon Europe research and innovation program under grant agreement No 101177455